HolmesLab/holmeslab/docs/Admin/purchasing/index.md

     1. Here you can check if there’s any difference between the remittance information indicated on the supplier’s invoice, and the information in the payment details

-## If the supplier does not have a contract:
+## Add a supplier to RU Marketplace through PaymentWorks

 1. Find a contact person + email for the supplier company
     1. You’ll have to work with them to get them set up in the Rutgers system as a supplier in PaymentWorks